 - Electronic Check Payment (ACH) - use your bank account and routing number for funds withdrawal from your account; there are no fees associated.
 Select "New Bank Account" when making your payment.

-Student Access Only For Non-Student Payers
+Student Access Only

 (Account Set-Up By Student Required)